 Process Capability and Control: Requires an analysis of the risks that the manufacturing processes are able to reflect the design intent (repeatability and affordability) of key characteristics.

-Quality Management: Requires an analysis of the risks and management efforts to control quality, and foster continuous improvement.
+Quality: Requires an analysis of the risks and management efforts to control quality, and foster continuous improvement.

 Manufacturing Workforce (Engineering and Production): Requires an assessment of the required skills, availability, and required number of personnel to support the manufacturing effort.